Unlocking e-commerce potential: from faceted navigation to going headless

 Some final thoughts

 After listening to Naomi, Ahmed, and Peter discuss e-commerce optimisation, I left feeling truly inspired.
 Each talk was clear and captivating, allowing me to reflect on how I could apply their insights to my PPC strategies for e-commerce clients.
 Their advice offered practical ways to improve performance and optimise campaigns effectively and I’m excited to integrate their ideas into my work to drive better results.
+Want to learn more about optimising your e-commerce strategy?
+Contact our team of paid media experts.

 Latest